This website is best viewed in

 Yes it can, especially when the child is pushed or forced to achieve a skill, they may react by becoming stubborn or may refuse to cooperate, and this may certainly be a reason for lack of progress but which actually does not mean that the child's condition is deteriorating.
 But if the child loses previously acquired skills, then it is important that you should discuss it with your therapist or doctor.

-The aim of all the treatment is to encourage these children to learn to be as independent as possible.
+The aim of all treatments is to encourage these children to learn to be as independent as possible.
 As parents it is always important for you to encourage your child to do as much as possible.
 Children with mild cerebral palsy may not have any problems achieving independence but the ones with severe cerebral palsy may require assistance from others throughout their lives.

 Some children with cerebral may have behavioral problems, which can be difficult to manage.
 They may also be frustrated, due to inability to move, talk.
 Clinical psychologists play an important role in addressing behavioral issues and help develop and motivate and encourage child to feel good about them and be happy.